msridhar/NullAway-wiki/Supported-Annotations.md

 For now, the `@Contract` annotations are trusted, not checked.
 NullAway will warn if it sees a call to a method with a `@Contract` annotation it recognizes as invalid.

 Not all possible clauses of `@Contract` annotations are fully parsed or supported by NullAway (e.g. `@Contract("null, false -> fail; !null, true -> fail")` will be ignored, since NullAway cannot generally reason about the runtime truth value of the second argument).

+### Field Contracts (postcondition and precondition)
+* Precondition: `RequiresNonnull({"class_fields"})`
+* Postcondition: `EnsuresNonNull({"class_fields"})`

+The following syntax rules applies to both annotations:
+1. Cannot annotate a method with empty param set.
+2. The receiver of selected fields in annotation can only be the receiver of the method.
+3. All parameters given in the annotation must be one of the fields of the class or its super classes.